ghsioux/multi-cloud-deployment-demo/docs/infra-setup/aws.md

 This step is required for the [amazon-ecs-render-task-definition action](https://github.com/marketplace/actions/amazon-ecs-render-task-definition-action-for-github-actions) (see step 3 of [this documentation](https://docs.github.com/en/actions/deployment/deploying-to-your-cloud-provider/deploying-to-amazon-elastic-container-service)), which is itself a prerequisite for running the [amazon-ecs-deploy-task-definition](https://github.com/aws-actions/amazon-ecs-deploy-task-definition).

 The `petclinic-task-definition.json` is included in this repository as it will be later used by the [`amazon-ecs-render-task-definition action` step](../../.github/workflows/deploy-to-aws-ecs.yml#L68-L74).
-It's a simple task definition that defines a single container, which is the one we'll be deploying in the next step (so we have to remember its name).
+It's a simple task definition that defines a single container listening on port 8080.

 ```bash
 $ aws ecs register-task-definition --cli-input-json file://assets/aws-petclinic-ecs-task-definition.json